 • An affordable mortgage product

 We do not always have housing available.
-When housing becomes available, applications will be posted on the “Application” tab.
-You can also pick up an application from our office or call or email us to request one.
+When housing becomes available, applications will be posted on the Application tab.

 In general, an applicant must earn 50%-80% of the Area Median Income.
 Area Median Income guidelines are set by HUD and based on household size (the number of people you plan to have living with you).
 Guidelines are subject to change; Always check the specific income guidelines on the project application as these may be different.